Here’s why the phrase ‘People Buy People’ is still absolutely true…

 1. Publish client testimonials

 Make sure you collect testimonials from your clients and publish them on your website.
 Ideally, each one will include the name, job title and company name of the customer, as many people don’t believe they’re real without this information.
+Add them to your services pages, as well as having a testimonials page.

 2. Set up on Google Reviews

-Have you set up your Google My Business page and do you encourage people to add reviews?
+Have you set up your Google Business Profile and do you encourage people to add reviews?
 You, as a business, have no ability to edit these, so they are highly trusted.
 If you do have this set up, make sure you respond to each and every review, too.
 If there is a bad one, this gives you an opportunity to try and fix the issue – or at least show you’re trying to!

 3. Become the figurehead